 We normally supply EAN-13 format barcodes.
-These are the best barcodes to use in New Zealand and are in fact more common in all countries except for the USA.
-We supply these 13 digit numbers with a leading ‘0’ which essentially makes the barcode an EAN-13 format barcode.
-If a UPC-A barcode is required (for example for supplying stores in the USA), then the EAN-13 format can also be used as a UPC format barcode.
+These are the best barcodes to use in New Zealand and are, in fact, more common in all countries except for the USA.
+We supply these 13 digit numbers with a leading ‘0’, which essentially makes the barcode an EAN-13 format barcode.
+If a UPC-A barcode is required (for example, for supplying stores in the USA), the EAN-13 format can also be used as a UPC format barcode.

 Why this occurs?

 The way a digit is encoded into every barcode is 7 blocks of either white or black, making up each digit. – A full set of digits 0-9 is called a parity. – Retail barcodes have a minimum of 2 parities, one for the left side and one for the right. – This is so they can be scanned upside down and still return the correct number the right way around.

 Originally the 12-digit UPC system was created in the 1970s by George Laurer. – these work with 2 different parities – a left side odd parity and a right side even parity (each with 6 digits) – the parities for these can be seen in the attached.

 Later, a 13-digit EAN-13 system was introduced as a superset of the UPC barcodes.
 These were deliberately designed to be used in conjunction with UPC-A barcodes.
 And hence, employed both the left odd parity and the right even parity of the UPC barcodes, but added parity (a left-even parity) which was to be used on a selection of the left-hand side digits –

 The left and right-hand side of the EAN-13 barcodes are still divided into 6 digits each.
 So the initial digit determines which combination of the first 6 digits will use the newly created left even parity.
 Hence, in no EAN-13, a barcode is the first digit encoded in the barcode.
 However, it does determine the way the other digits are encoded.